bhattumang7/bhattumang7/_posts/2020-09-24-Certificates-and-windows-containers.md

 ENTRYPOINT ["dotnet", "MyEntryPOint.dll"]
 ```

 However, making the application run under ContainerAdministrator is not the right way to run the application.
 The application should run with minimum privileges.
 The solution for this was to create a console application (in .net core 3.1, obviously) that will install the certificate when run with the right privileges.
 The console program will have almost the same code as shown above.
-Here is how the docker file looked like:
+Here is how the Dockerfile looked like:

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/core/aspnet:3.1 AS base